OpenCTI-Platform/opencti/docs/docs/administration/parameters.md

 !!! tip "Enterprise edition"

-    Analytics is available under the "Filigran entreprise edition" license.
+    Analytics is available under the "OpenCTI Enterprise Edition" license.

     [Please read the dedicated page to have more information](enterprise.md)